How to Make A Weight Loss Tonic

 It neutralizes acid and free radicals in the blood and therefore is the best herb for blood purification; it helps the liver to stay healthy.
 It also improves appetite, soothes minor digestive ailments, and relieves constipation.

 Marshmallow root (Althaea Officinalis) is one of the most mucilaginous herbs.
 It is used to treat digestive, respiratory, and skin conditions.

 It is highly nutritive and acts as a diuretic as well as having antioxidant properties.

-It helps the body flush out all toxins and cleanses the kidneys and the bladder.
+It helps the body flush out toxins and cleanses the kidneys and the bladder.
 It protects the body from damage caused by free radicals.
 It also has the potential to treat digestive conditions like constipation, heartburn, and intestinal colic.

 Slippery Elm Bark

-It soothes the lining of the urinary tract, helping to alleviate the painful and irritating symptoms.
+It soothes the lining of the urinary tract, helping to alleviate painful and irritating symptoms.
 It increases the flow of urine and eliminates waste from the body.
 It is considered to be the best herb for gastroesophageal reflux disease (GERD).

 Papaya leaf (Carica papaya) has antioxidant and blood sugar lowering properties.
 It has a unique compound called papain that helps alleviate uncomfortable digestive symptoms by breaking down larger proteins into smaller, easy to digest proteins and amino acids.

 It inhibits pancreatic lipase and contributes to weight loss.
 It also helps reduce inflammatory conditions such as skin rashes, muscle aches, and joint pain.